ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Data volume requirements
 {: #exp-data-vol-reqs}

-You must meet the following requirements to increase a data volume's capacity.
+You must meet the following requirements to increase a first-generation data volume's capacity.

 * The volume is expanded based on their predefined volume profile or custom range.
 * The volume must be in an _available_ state.
 * The volume must be attached to a virtual server instance.
 * The instance must be powered on and in a _running_ state.

+Second-generation data volumes' capacity can be increased when the volumes are in _available_ state.
+They do not need to be attached to a virtual server instance.

 No matter what generation your data volume is, you must detach and reattach the volume to the instance to adjust the available [volume bandwidth](/docs/vpc?topic=vpc-block-storage-bandwidth).